 It is a fact: Cannabis is one of the most popular drugs in the world.
 Some research shows that cannabis is actually the most commonly used drug in the United States.
 A 2014 National Survey on Drug Use and Health shows that there are 22.2 million past-month users among the United States populous.
-Simply put: that is a lot of people using cannabis.
 And with legalization happening in an ever-increasing number of states, that number will very likely continue to increase.

 What Do You Need to Know?

-Some individuals use cannacis recreationally – to have fun, relax, or unwind.
+Some individuals use cannabis recreationally – to have fun, relax, or unwind.
 Others are simply addicted to cannabis and need it in order to function properly around their friends and family, at school, and even in their careers.